PiSimo/Mens/README.md

 # How does it work?
 The game is made of different questions each of them returns a score.
 All the scores are passed to a neural network (along with age, gender, test time) that computes the final score.

+# Why a Neural Network
+Well first of all I must admit my addiction to Neural Network, second a 20yo that scores 8/11 isn't the same as a 81yo scoring the same result.
+So we've collected a bunch of train samples on people with known memory issues and people without any, and  then we trained the neural network in order to compute a weighted final score.

 # Status
 Currently the project is not on the play store yet. <br />Because of some compatibility issues with android 5.0/5.11, and beacause we are trying to increase the nn accuracy.<br />
 But it works fine on Marshmallow and Nougat, if you want to try the app you can install this <a href="https://github.com/PiSimo/Mens/raw/master/apk/app-flavorRelease-release.apk">apk</a>.<br/>